 Much of her work exists at the intersection of forms and draws upon

 and the performance of femininity.

 Songs of Body, her six-part synesthetic song cycle, merges

 an embodied vocal score inspired by women's folk music traditions and spring rituals with scent design and new wearable technologies and was a 2016 finalist of the Leslie Scalapino Award for

 Innovative Women Performance Writers.

 Her ongoing research and performance in the voice as instrument has taken her to Eastern Europe, the Caucasus, Turkey, and China.

-Her production company Nü House creates documentary work that facilitates conversations across borders and connects diverse artists, organizers, communities through collaborative land-based projects in different cities worldwide.
+She is the founder of Nü House, a digital platform that facilitates conversations across borders and connects diverse artists and communities through collaborative projects